qiyitang71/compiler-bug-impact/README.md

 ## step-by-step evaluation

 In this section, we show you how to do the empirical study step by step.
 There is no need to run any of the scripts as each step requires enormous memory/disk/time.
-We have estimated the machine time spent to run all the experiments to around 5 months (see the end of section 4.3).
+We have estimated the machine time spent in running all the experiments to around 5 months (see the end of section 4.3).

-In our experiments, we collected the logs of runnning the experiments and then use them to generate tables in secion 5.
+In our experiments, we collected the logs of running the experiments and then use them to generate tables in secion 5.

 ### Prepare compilers for each bug